tausvels/usefullFunctions/README.md

 10. isPalindrome - Outputs true/false for an input NUMBER

+11. candySwap - Ouputs a suggestive array of elements to move between arrays to balance them.
+I.e- sumOfArr1 = sumOfArr2

 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index